ckatsak/glocc/README.md

 ## Installation <a name="installation"></a>

-For both the package and the command line tool to be installed, assuming [Go is properly installed](https://golang.org/doc/install), it should be as easy as:
+To install both the package and the command line tool, assuming that [the Go tools are properly installed](https://golang.org/doc/install#install), it should be as easy as typing:
 ```text
 $ go get -u github.com/ckatsak/glocc/...
 ```